Vaccines are the most effective way to prevent infections like coronavirus (COVID-19).

 COVID-19 vaccine research is taking place across the UK so it's likely there'll be some research taking place near you.

 If a researcher asks you to take part in a study, you can say no if you feel it's too far away.

 In England, the research partner of the NHS is the National Institute for Health and Care Research (NIHR).
 The NIHR is working with equivalent NHS research partners in Northern Ireland, Scotland and Wales on vaccine studies.

 If you sign up to be contacted about vaccine studies, only researchers on studies approved by NIHR will be able to contact you.

-You can find out more about taking part in these vaccine studies at NIHR's Be Part of Research website.
+You can find out more about these vaccine studies at NIHR's Be Part of Research website.

 There are strict rules on safety and confidentiality that all health research, including vaccine studies, must follow.

-If you have questions about signing up, see get help with signing up to be contacted for coronavirus vaccine research.
+If you have questions about signing up, see answers to common questions about signing up for COVID-19 vaccine research.